You can use a foreach loop statement to copy to and from multiple locations listed in a CSV file.

 Copying a page to multiple sites using Copy-Content

 This example uses the copy-content command to copy a home page from a source Site Pages library to many other Site Pages libraries.
-The destination site is the only variable that will change for each pass of the foreach loop.
+The destination site is the only variable that changes with each pass of the foreach loop.

 Create a CSV guide for your migration